What’s next, not being able to produce any more emails related to the targeting?

 Now the IRS somehow can’t find emails to and from Lerner in the two-year period at the heart of the IRS targeting scandal and only emails during that period that went outside the IRS, like to say the Federal Election Commission (which we know she likes to email), the DOJ and the FBI (which we also know she likes to email and turn over confidential taxpayer information to), and her personal email account (which she’s also found of doing).

 Find that hard to believe?
 Well so does anyone who’s been paying close attention to this case.
-Every explanation, every excuse, from the Obama Administration, congressional Democrats, and the IRS is full of gaping holes, policy violations, and leaps of faith.
+Every explanation, every excuse, from the Obama Administration, congressional Democrats, and the IRS is full of gaping holes, policies violations, and leaps of faith.